 Conditions listed in HEAplus Definition Related Conditions Anemia A condition marked by a lack of healthy red blood cells to carry enough oxygen to the body's tissues.
 Symptoms include feeling tired and weak.
 Anemia of chronic disease B12 or Folic Acid deficiency Hemolytic anemias Iron deficiency Neutropenia Pernicious Sickle cell Thrombocytopenia Human Immunodeficiency Virus (HIV) A virus that attacks the body's immune system.
 There is currently no cure.
-HIV-1HIV-2 Acquired Immune Deficiency Syndrome (AIDS) A disease caused by HIV with an increased risk for developing certain cancers and infections due to a weakened immune AIDS - Related Complex (ARC)
+HIV-1 HIV-2 Acquired Immune Deficiency Syndrome (AIDS) caused by HIV AIDS - Related Complex (ARC)

 system.
 Cytomegalovirus (CMV) A type of herpesvirus that can cause damage to various body systems in people with weakened immune systems and newborns.
 Congenital CMV Infection Leukemia Cancer of blood-forming tissues, including the bone marrow and the lymphatic system.
 Acute leukemia Chronic leukemia Myelodysplastic Syndrome (MDS) Hepatitis Inflammation of the liver which happens when tissues of the body are injured or infected.
 Hepatitis A Hepatitis B Hepatitis C Hepatitis D Hepatitis E Edema Swelling caused by injury or inflammation.
-It can affect a small area or the entire body Types of edema include: Peripheral edema Pedal edema Lymphedema Pulmonary edema Cerebral edema Macular edema NOTE The type of edema diagnosed must be documented in the comment section. l l accumented in the comment cochem.
+It can affect a small area or the entire body Types of edema include: Peripheral edema Pedal edema Lymphedema Pulmonary edema Cerebral edema Macular edema NOTE The type of edema diagnosed must be documented in the comment section.